-We bring in our teams of specialist volunteers from Singapore to share their expertise, skills and best practices in various focus areas including maternal and child health, mental health, palliative care, internal medicine and allied health.
+Our Healthcare Specialist Programmes aim to upskill healthcare professionals in the region to deliver quality public health services and strengthen healthcare systems for all.
+Our teams of specialist volunteers from Singapore share their expertise, skills and best practices in various focus areas including maternal and child health, mental health, palliative care, internal medicine and allied health.

 2024 - Present